Crustacean1/ObliviousRouting/literature.md

 - [ ] Dynamic vs Oblivious Routing in Network Design
 - [ ] Oblivious routing in directed graphs with random demands
 - [ ] Optimal Oblivious Routing for Structured Networks (compare to Azar LP formulation)
+- [ ] Mixing times and Lp bounds for oblivious routing

 Practical:
 - [ ] Oblivious Routing in IP Networks